StephenCleary/blog-stephencleary-dotcom/blog/_posts/2012-02-07-async-unit-tests-part-2-right-way.md

 ---
 layout: post
 title: "Async Unit Tests, Part 2: The Right Way"
-tags: ["async", ".NET"]
 ---
 **Update:** The information in this blog post _only applies to Visual Studio 2010_.
 Visual Studio 2012 _will_ support asynchronous unit tests, **as long as those tests are "async Task" tests, not "async void" tests**.

-Last time, we looked at [incorrect approaches to async unit testing](http://blog.stephencleary.com/2012/02/async-unit-tests-part-1-wrong-way.html).
+Last time, we looked at [incorrect approaches to async unit testing]({% post_url 2012-02-06-async-unit-tests-part-1-wrong-way %}).
 We also identified the underlying problem: that unit tests do not have an appropriate async context.